TeenLife

 Cornell University Summer College offers pre-college programs for motivated high school students.
 Experience the excitement of college life, take college courses with renowned faculty, and enjoy an unforgettable, life-changing summer with 1,000 other high school students.

 Cushing Academy’s five-week Summer Session offers academic and enrichment programs for ages 11 to 18.
-You’ll engage in a dynamic learning environment and take part in fun and exciting weekend activities and events.
+You’ll engage in a dynamic learning environment and participate in fun and exciting weekend activities and events.
 Specific areas of study include STEM workshops, classes for credit, studio art instruction, and academic skill-building programs.

 Duke Programs offers a wide range of intellectually stimulating and fun activities for middle and high school students.
-Participants can choose from a variety of options: writing, STEM, leadership and video production.
+Participants can choose from various options: writing, STEM, leadership and video production.
 Participants will have the chance to experience college life while living on Duke University’s beautiful campus.

 In Georgetown University’s Summer High School Programs, you can live on campus, meet classmates from around the world, and earn college credit—all while experiencing the excitement of college life.
 Explore programs ranging from one to eight weeks that cover everything from medicine and foreign policy to leadership, journalism, and law.

 Experience Harvard College!
-Our programs are designed for high achieving students age 15-19 to prepare you both academically and socially for a successful college experience.
+Our programs are designed for high-achieving students aged 15-19 to prepare you both academically and socially for a successful college experience.
 You will expand your worldview, test-drive potential majors, gain valuable knowledge and skills, and form long-lasting relationships amid a community of supportive peers and advisors.

 INTO PREP—Bryn Mawr, PA